Skip to main content

 }

-6. Pre-roll video ad before content video
+Pre-roll video ad

-import { useEffect, useRef } from "react";
+import { useEffect, useRef } from 'react'

 export default function VideoWithPreroll() {

-const videoRef = useRef(null);
+const videoRef = useRef(null)

 useEffect(() => {

-if (!videoRef.current) return;
+if (!videoRef.current) return

 const player = window.videojs(videoRef.current, {